Cellular Jail: Prison conditions and inmates

 Sher Ali Afridi, a former officer in the Punjab Mounted Police, was a life convict in the jail who had been imprisoned for murder.
 He was sentenced to death on 2 April 1867 and during appeal this was reduced to life imprisonment and he was deported to Andamans to serve his sentence.
-Richard Bourke, 6th Earl of Mayo, Viceroy of India from 1869, was visiting the Andaman and Nicobar Islands in February 1872 when he was murdered by Alfridi.
+The 6th Earl of Mayo, Viceroy of India from 1869, was visiting the Andaman and Nicobar Islands in February 1872 when he was murdered by Afridi.
 Sher Ali Afridi wanted to kill the Superintendent and the Viceroy as a revenge for his sentence, which he thought was more severe than he deserved.
 He said that he killed on the instructions of Allah.
 He was subsequently hanged.

 In March 1868, 238 prisoners tried to escape.
 By April they were all caught.
 One committed suicide and of the remainder Superintendent Walker ordered 87 to be hanged.

 Hunger strikes by the inmates in May 1933 caught the attention of the jail authorities.
-Thirty-three prisoners protested their treatment and sat in hunger strike.
+Thirty-three prisoners protested their treatment and sat in a hunger strike.
 Among them were Mahavir Singh, an associate of Bhagat Singh (Lahore conspiracy case), Mohan Kishore Namadas (convicted in Arms Act Case) and Mohit Moitra (also convicted in Arms Act Case).
 These three died due to force-feeding.